tristanmyers/mintbeans_cardgame/README.md

 Card game for mintbeans event <br>
 **made by**: Tristan Myers and Missy Cooper

-A game of two-player Slapjack.
+A game of two-player Slapjack

 ### Game Rules: <br>
 This version of Slapjack is played with the standard 52-card deck per two players.
 A player wins when a player pulls the Jack Card.